 If you were in a car accident and sustained severe injuries that will have ongoing effects on your health and lifestyle, call a Regan Zambri Long car accident lawyer today.
 Unlike insurance companies, we want you to collect the most financial compensation possible and will diligently work to secure a settlement or verdict in your favor.

 Our personal injury lawyers at Regan Zambri Long understand that car accidents can happen to anyone, at any time.
 Since they are always unexpected, most people are not financially prepared for the sudden onset of medical bills, lost work, and property damage.
 ER visits, hospital stays, x-rays, surgeries, rehabilitation, physical and occupational therapy, medications, and ongoing treatment can send even the wealthiest of people into financial distress.

 You don’t have to face the journey alone.
 The Maryland insurance systems are complex and confusing to the average person, but we are the experts at the laws in this at-fault state.
 We can help you secure enough compensation to get you through this difficult time and begin to rebuild your life.
 Our mission is to carry the weight of the claims process so our clients can focus on recovering.

 Our car accident lawyers will not collect a fee unless a settlement or verdict is reached in your favor.
-We prepare every claim as if it is going to trial and our attorneys have the financial backing to take on even the largest insurance companies.
+Whether your car accident was in Baltimore or Bethesda, we prepare every claim as if it is going to trial and our attorneys have the financial backing to take on even the largest insurance companies.
 Rest assured, your lawyer will be by your side until the very end.
 Take the first step to getting the claims process started and let us take it from there.